How can we distinguish between self-care and giving up?

 If any of the above-described behaviors applies to you, there are things you might do to help yourself:

-- First, review the last time you quit something and review both the positive and negative consequences of having done so.
+First, recall the last time you quit something and review both the positive and negative consequences of having done so.

-- Second, look at your present situation and try to determine the wisdom or lack of wisdom of quitting at this time.
+Second, look at your present situation and try to determine the wisdom or folly of quitting at this time.

-- Third, ask for help from a trusted friend or colleague to review your choices in order to obtain a more objective view of your situation.
+Third, ask a trusted friend or colleague to review your choices in order to obtain a more objective view of your situation.